Home

 They limit a sense of personalisation, individuality and personal growth which are the very things that give people joy and meaning.

-They tend to be used if we are trying to flag an area of performance and form part of the performance management plan.
+They tend to be used if we are trying to flag an area of performance and form part of the performance management process.

-They are used by those employed in a role, to refuse to do something new as it is outside their job description.
+They are often used by those employed, to refuse to do something new as it is outside their job description.

 What’s the alternative to a job description?